Project-Luxy/Carbonium-source/README.md

 # Credits

-u can found credits on "Credits Folder"
+u can found credits on "Credits" Folder

 # installation